MintJoomla/MintJoomla.github.io/en/emerald/_posts/2014-03-10-restrict-anything.md

 ### [PAID]

+Anything you place between those tags will be visible only to users who has that plan(s).

 Just embrace part of the text you want to hide into `[PAID=JSON]Some test here[/PAID]` and this text will be hidden.

 It does not matter where you place it.
 In any text or just place it in PHP layout files or templates.
 Anywhere.